autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 ## Recommended manner

-There is a recommended manner to take a message using `Subscription->take()` method only when it is needed.
+This section introduces a recommended manner to take a message using `Subscription->take()` method only when the message is needed.
 The sample code given below shows that `Subscription->take()` method is called during execution of any callback function.
 In most cases, `Subscription->take()` method is called before a received message is consumed by a main logic.
 In this case, a topic message is retrieved from the subscription queue, the queue embedded in the subscription object, instead of using a callback function.
 To be exact, you need to program your code so that a callback function is not called automatically.